 Interpreting serious harm

-In relation to the scope of “serious harm”, the explanatory memorandum included with the bill suggests it could include serious physical, psychological, emotional, economic and financial harm, as well as serious harm to reputation.
+In relation to the scope of “serious harm”, the explanatory memorandum included with the act suggests it could include serious physical, psychological, emotional, economic and financial harm, as well as serious harm to reputation.

 “IT and legal should talk about what ‘serious harm’ means, review security measures in place and examine the likelihood that those measures could be overcome,” said Bishop.

 Preparing for the mandatory data breach reporting scheme